joeferner/node-http-mitm-proxy/README.md

 proxy.listen({port: 8081});
 ```

-You can find more examples in the (test directory)[tree/master/test]
+You can find more examples in the [test directory](https://github.com/joeferner/node-http-mitm-proxy/tree/master/test)

 # SSL